RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 ## Expectations

-You are required to work in the lab for some amount of time during the week, as agreed upon before starting the course.
-You are expected to watch all lectures and sections, submit all homework assignments, and submit three projects.
-You are also expected to meet a course assistant to discuss each deliverable and improve on your work.
+We require you to attend the weekly discussion meetings.
+We expect you to watch all lectures in preparation of the meetings.
+We expect you to submit all homework assignments, including answers to the reading questions.

 ## Grades

-The grades will be awarded on the standard Dutch 1-10 scale.
-There are 7 homework assignments that will be graded, all mandatory and to be handed in on schedule.
-Class participation is required (both the reading sessions and the desiggn critique sessions).
+Final grades are determined based on the grades you have received for each of the seven homework assignments.
+Class participation is required to receive a passing grade for the course.